 Riding bikes in Vancouver's Stanley Park.
 Credit: JiaYing Grygiel

 Booking trans-Pacific flights for a family of four is prohibitively expensive, so my kids have never seen the country where I was born.
 The next best solution is packing stretchy pants (for all the tasty food!) and heading north to British Columbia.

 In my 20s, I loved to drive up to Vancouver for shopping and gallery hopping.
-My husband went for shows and Canucks hockey games.
+My husband went for shows and Vancouver Canucks hockey games.
 Then we had kids, and somehow 10 years slipped by before we managed another visit.

 Oh, Sun Sui Wah, I waited 10 years for that egg tart with the flaky crust!
 You know the food will be amazing and authentic when your husband is one of three white people in the restaurant.

 Free fun for kids

-Instead, we opted for the glorious and free Stanley Park.
+Instead, we opted for the sights of glorious and free Stanley Park.
 We brought the boys’ bikes from home; rentals are also available.
 After an obligatory stop at the famous totem poles, the kids set out to explore (a very small section of) the 13.7-mile seawall.

 The paths are paved and flat, with separate lanes for bikers and pedestrians.
 Along the trail are lots of “rest stops” where the kids can take a look around: A lighthouse, rock sculptures, a dragon figurehead.
 On a weekday winter morning, there were no tourist crowds, only sunshine and a jewel of a park to enjoy.

 Maybe it was the after-effect of walking through Skid Row, but Chinatown didn’t seem nearly as vibrant as I’d remembered it.
-The rise of Richmond (54 percent Chinese, according to the 2016 Census) likely sucked away some of Chinatown’s oomph.
+The rise of huge suburb of Richmond (54 percent Chinese, according to the 2016 Census) likely sucked away some of Chinatown’s oomph.
 We saw shops selling weird dried stuff and qi paos, but not many places selling actual groceries.

-The one must-see in Chinatown is the exquisite Dr. Sun Yat-Sen Classical Chinese Garden.
+One must-see in Chinatown is the exquisite Dr. Sun Yat-Sen Classical Chinese Garden.
 From the street, the high white walls don’t look like much, but step inside and enter a Ming Dynasty scholar’s garden.
 Half of the park is free, half requires paying admission, so guess which side of the park we stayed on?

 Best of all, we lucked out with a room on the 15th floor, where the kids parked themselves by the full-length windows, thrilled by the miniature traffic moving below.
 In the hotel lobby, there’s a framed aerial photograph of the neighborhood circa 1994, when the hotel’s lot was just a patch of dirt surrounded by parking lots.
 Hard to imagine now, with skyscrapers standing shoulder to shoulder.

-The kids had been too excited to sleep the night before so we were pooped out by 4 p.m.
+The kids had been too excited to sleep the night before so we were all pooped out by 4 p.m.
 No city nightlife for this crew.
 We vegged out to cartoons and take-out BBQ pork.